 The disadvantages of the retail method of accounting

-But the drawbacks may outweigh the speed and ease of the retail method.
+But depending on the needs of your business, the drawbacks may outweigh the speed and ease of the retail method.

 “This isn’t a good method if your pricing changes frequently due to things like sales [promotions],” says Abir, “or if your different SKUs have different margins, or if your costs for a given SKU changes over time.
 The reason it can often work in retail is that retailers will often ensure a consistent margin across all their SKUs, and their costs from wholesalers don’t fluctuate too much.”